 Refined olive oils are a more reasonable choice for cooking, especially at higher temperatures, since the refining process removes the compounds most susceptible to burning.
-The smoke point of refined olive oil is about 410 degrees F, compared with just 325 degrees F for extra virgin.
+The smoke point of refined olive oil is about 410°F, compared with just 325°F for extra virgin.
 This is the best olive oil to use for frying or stir-frying.

 Olive Oil and Sustainability

-Olive oil is never going to be produced in Canada, and it is the conditions in Italy and Spain that give us the flavours we love.
-Therefore we must forfeit the food miles, just as we do for coffee and chocolate.
+Unfortunately, olive oil is never going to be produced in Canada, we just don’t have the climate for it.
+It is the growing conditions in Italy and Spain that give us the flavours we love, therefore we must forfeit the food miles, just as we do for coffee and chocolate.